fixitgearware/tiksos/README.md

-# tiksos [TROUBLESHOOTING AND INSTALLING KALINUX SOFTWARES]
+# TIKSOS[Troubleshooting AND Installing Kali-linux SoftwareS.]
 <h2>A curation of Kali-Linux software installations and problems troubleshooting.</h2>